 “The biggest failure I’ve seen is a lack of marketing skills.
 A majority of private investigators are former or retired law enforcement officers.
 While these individuals are highly skilled and experienced investigators, they typically have no marketing ability or sales skills.” says Brian C. Muhlbach, Vice President, Resource Investigative Services, LLC, Fort Walton Beach, FL.

 Getting your name out there is crucial to the life of your business, and adapting to today’s style of marketing is equally as valuable.
-As Ruben Roel, from InvestigatorMarketing.com says, “Your website is your neon sign.”
+As Ruben Roel, from InvestigatorMarketing.com, says, “Your website is your neon sign.”

 Christopher A. Borba, Principal, Emissary Investigative Services, LLC shares a story of how this translates in the real world: “About year ago someone reached out to me on LinkedIn to discuss business growth and marketing.
 He had started his own PI firm six months before, and he had not received one call for business.
-His website was a free website, and the only advertising he had done was on Craigslist.
+His website was free, and the only advertising he had done was on Craigslist.
 That same business failed quickly afterward.”

 FAILURE TO ANSWER THE PHONE

 Communicating with your clients is fundamental.
 April Higuera, Owner/Principal Agent of ADH Investigations maintains that investigators fail because of poor customer service.
 “PIs must be available, diligent, reliable, comprehensive, and [they need to] communicate frequently and effectively with people,” she said.